quixio/quix-docs/docs/platform/tutorials/currency-alerting/currency-alerting.md

     | `asset_id_base` | The short code for the _base_ currency that you want to track, for example BTC. |
     | `asset_id_quote`  | The short code for the _target_ currency in which prices will be quoted, for example, USD. |

-5. Click `Save as project`.
-You now have a copy of the CoinAPI sample in your workspace.
+5. Click `Save as Application`.
+You now have a copy of the CoinAPI sample in your environment.

 6. Click the `Deploy` button.
 The sample is deployed as a service and automatically started.

-      Once the sample has been deployed, you’ll be redirected to the workspace home page, where you can see the service in the pipeline context, as was illustrated previously.
+      Once the sample has been deployed, you’ll be redirected to the portal home page, where you can see the service in the pipeline context, as was illustrated previously.

 7. Click the CoinAPI service card to inspect the logs: